How to use this page

 First evaluate the function at \(x=1\): \[ y(1)=C b^1\] This gives us the equation \[ 8 = C b.\] We can solve for \(C\): \[ C = \frac{8}{b}.\] Next evaluate the function at \(x=2\): \[ y(2)=C b^2\] This gives us the equation \[ 12 = C b^2.\]Since we know \(C\), we can substitute:

-\[ 12 = \left(\frac{8}{b}\right) b^2 \]Cancel the \(b\) in the denominator: So we have
+\[ 12 = \left(\frac{8}{b}\right) b^2 \]Cancel one factor of \(b\):

 \[ 12 = 8b\]Hence